rubenhazelaar/kompo/README.md

 npm run examples-build

 ```
-Or use the one below if you wan't to experiment.
+Or use the one below if you want to experiment.

 ```bash
 npm run examples-watch